 Shieldfield Grows is a programme of activity that seeks to promote sustainable food production, fair land usage and community flourishing.
 Developed as a collaboration between Dwellbeing Shieldfield and Shieldfield Art Works, Shieldfield Grows is also a part of Shieling, a programme of activity about growing and public space improvements initiated by Dwellbeing.
 Shieldfield Grows enables people to grow vegetables, fruit and herbs in their homes, on balconies, gardens and allotments.
 Together we are also developing part of SAW’s garden as a space for growing.
 The Shieldfield Grows programme is led by the Shieling working group.

 These growing projects are part of our long-term work around Shieling, which includes creating and sustaining community spaces and public realm improvements.
 Through Shieling we are reclaiming land in public spaces for food growing in our community as well as building community knowledge and engagement around the issues of food security, sustainable and participatory forms of building, land, planning and urban development.
-SAW sees all of its work, and in this case the collaboration in support of Shieling, is the outworking of a long-term theological understanding of the relationship between creator, creation and human responsibility; the Methodist Church wishes their land to be used for the flourishing of communities.
+SAW and Dwellbeing have a shared understanding of working in collaboration with communities, both desiring a shared responsibility to care for and maintain these communities, for the flourishing of all people.

 Growing our own produce is a huge part of community autonomy and resilience especially in times of economic downturn and hardship.
 We want to be part of this movement which empowers our communities to have good quality, nutritious food for our bodies, minds and souls.